 TECHNICAL DISCUSSION

-CURRENT WORK This quarter we continued work on damage evolution and the associated energy dissipation.
+CURRENT WORK This quarter we continued work on damage evolution and the associated maximum strength.

 Background

 With the increasingly widespread use of fiber/matrix composites, the accurate prediction of the progression of damage and final failure is an important topic for researchers.
 Consequently, researchers have proposed numerous computational models to predict progressive damage within a multiscale framework.
 At the microscale, where fibers and matrix are modelled discretely, some popular approaches to model damage include the use of continuum damage elements, which models the effect of a damage parameter on the response of a material, cohesive elements placed along a predetermined potential crack path, which models the discrete crack explicitly, a plasticity model for matrix damage combined with cohesive zone elements for interfacial debonding, and mesh independent methods, which allow the crack to grow along an arbitrary path.